darkquasar/darkquasar.github.io/_posts/2018-03-02-THL03-WMIBackdoors.md

 Hopefully in my next post I will resume the Mimikatz one and then I will jump into Meterpreter detections ;)

 ## Changes to your Sysmon Config
 We will add a tag for the new event that has a pretty tight condition: it will only collect WMI events when they are created.
-This way, the FP ratio is reduced to a minimum, but as a tradeoff you need to be really paying attention and treat Alarms pertaining to these events as critical *always*.
+This way, the FP ratio is reduced to a minimum, but as a trade off you need to be really paying attention and treat Alarms pertaining to these events as critical *always*.
 {% highlight xml %}
 <!--SYSMON EVENT ID 19,20,21 : WMIEvent-->
 <WmiEvent onmatch="include">